 If you answered offer a promotion, discount, or some other type of sale, you’re not alone.

-It’s simple human nature to think that lowering your price will bring in more customers.
+It’s simply human nature to think that lowering your price will bring in more customers.
 After all, we see it almost everywhere, from grocery stores to airlines, car dealers, and fashion retailers.
-But is it a smart idea?
+But is it a smart strategy?

 Here’s what I’m talking about.